percona/everest-doc/docs/administer/rbac.md

             - **Monitoring instances**: Read access to all the monitoring instances

-        ### Dev role with read/update/create access to all the namespaces
+        **2. Dev role with read/update/create access to all the namespaces**

         Let's set up a dev group role with **read/update/create** access to **all** the namespaces: